How is your property’s health?

 Buying a property is a costly investment and it’s only natural to want to maintain as much control over that investment as possible.
 It also makes sense to think that you could save some money by looking after your properties on your own, rather than hiring professional property management services.

 But those small initial savings could create a large impact on your return on investment – and have you pulling your hair out from the stress of juggling property management duties with your existing job, family life, and other commitments.

 Here are just a few of the difficulties faced with a DIY approach to property management:

-It’s important to be aware of the extensive workload that’s involved in property management, and the legal liability that property management duties could leave you exposed to.
+It’s important to be aware of the extensive workload that’s involved in property management and the potential legal liability that property management duties could leave you exposed to.

 Usually, acquiring more investment properties is a positive experience that should leave you feeling excited and proud of your achievement.
 But, if you’re managing your own properties, as your property portfolio grows, so will your responsibilities and stress levels.

 Property management professionals carefully balance your interests with those of the tenants.
 Their impartiality removes a lot of the confusion and confrontation that can be involved in property management.

 Try as you may, it’s much more difficult for you to negotiate a balanced and fair outcome when you are directly involved in any dispute or conflict.

 Sometimes property managers need to be stern to ensure a desirable outcome.
 Are you the personality type that is more comfortable avoiding confrontation?
 You need to ask yourself if you can be firm when a tenant is late on their rent, or when damages are found during an inspection.

 If your tenant wants to break their lease without the required notice, will you be able to assert your legal rights calmly?